Dich0tomy/cpp-tools.nvim/docs/tips.md

   Add: ['-D__cpp_concepts=202002'] # The exact flags and their values depend on the specific headers and types
 ```

+#### clangd doesn't show full completions for all items

+Use the `--completion-style` with `detailed` value.

+>[!NOTE]
+> cpp-tools.nvim does that automatically.

+#### clangd doesn't show all the symbols from my codebase, only the ones from current namespace/scope

+Use the `--all-scopes-completion` flag.

+>[!NOTE]
+> cpp-tools.nvim does that automatically.

+#### clangd doesn't complete function args when accepting a completion

+Use the `--function-arg-placeholders` flag.

+>[!NOTE]
+> cpp-tools.nvim does that automatically.

+#### clangd doesn't add includes when accepting completion items

+Use the `--header-insertion` flag with the `iwyu` value.
+Also use `--head-insertion-decorators` for clangd to prepend a dot for completions which will insert an include.

+>[!NOTE]
+> cpp-tools.nvim does that automatically.
+It also offers a module which automatically and nicely sorts includes. <!-- TODO: This -->

 ## Other useful development plugins

 TBD.